Asbestos Exposure in Nebraska

 Nebraska State Laws

 In the United States, each state has specific laws on HAPs to prevent the risk of mesothelioma.
 In Nebraska, adequate licensure is required for any assessment, planning, or work involved with asbestos.
-Additionally, facilities must be inspected for the presence of asbestos-containing materials (ACM), with any suspected ACMs sent into a lab to be analyzed and handled correctly.
+Additionally, facilities must be inspected for asbestos-containing materials (ACM), with any suspected ACMs sent into a lab to be analyzed and handled correctly.
 More state regulations include the mandatory notification, regardless of any ACM being present, of any demolition, construction, or renovation projects.
 For demolition projects, it must be at least a 10-day notice.
 Still, for emergency renovation, the Nebraska Department of Environmental Quality (NDEQ) must be alerted as soon as possible.

 Legal Recourse for Nebraska Residents